-- § 3 Clothing and protective accessories - 4.3.011 All lycra-elastane based tight-fitting clothing is not permitted. - 4.3.012 A full-face helmet must be worn properly both when racing and when training on the course.
+§ 3 Clothing and protective accessories

+- 4.3.011 All lycra-elastane based tight-fitting clothing is not permitted. - 4.3.012 A full-face helmet must be worn properly both when racing and when training on the course.
 The helmet must be fitted with a visor.
-Open-face helmets may not be worn. - 4.3.013 The UCI strongly recommends that riders wear the following protection: - back, elbow, knee and shoulder protectors made of rigid materials; - protection for the nape of the neck and the cervical vertebrae; - padding on shins and thighs; - broad full-length trousers made from rip-resistant material incorporating protection for the knees and calves, or broad-cut shorts made from rip-resistant material plus knee and calf protectors with a rigid surface; - long sleeved shirt; - full finger gloves.
+Open-face helmets may not be worn. - 4.3.013 The UCI strongly recommends that riders wear the following protection: - back, elbow, knee and shoulder protectors made of rigid materials; - protection for the nape of the neck and the cervical vertebrae; - padding on shins and thighs; - broad full-length trousers made from rip-resistant material incorporating protection for the knees and calves, or broad-cut shorts made from rip-resistant material plus knee and calf protectors with a riaid surface: - long sleeved shirt; - full finger gloves. - 4.3.014 Helmet cameras are not permitted during qualifying rounds and finals.
+The riders are responsible for securing the fixation of the helmet cameras in order to avoid any danger.
+The UCI can decide to allow a helmet camera during finals but only for the usage of the TV production company.
+Metal/permanent fixtures to attach the helmet cameras are not allowed, tape and velcro are allowed.